Austinet/javascriptTaskKodeCamp/README.md

-# javascriptTaskKodeCamp
-This repository contains JavaScript mini tasks from KodeCamp 3.0
+# JavaScript Task KodeCamp 3.0
 - Write a JavaScript function that accepts a string as a parameter and converts the first letter of each word into upper case.
 - Write a JavaScript function that accepts a string as a parameter and finds the longest word within the string.
 - Write a JavaScript function that accepts a number as a parameter and checks whether it is prime or not.